bahidyassin/VRP-YassinBahid/README.md

 The code presented here presents an original algorithm that hopes to answer the problem presented in problem.txt.
 (This project was made in the context of a challenge for Vorto.
 Thanks to them for providing the problem and data set.)
 ## Important note:

 The code runs fine.
 However, a line needed to be added to evaluateShare.py.
 (If using your evaluateShare.py, please add the following in line 80:)

-'''python
+'''
     line = line.replace('\r', '')
   '''
 ## Running Code with Virtual Env:
 In Terminal Run:

-'''cmd
+''
 python -m venv VRPenv
 '''

 Then,

-'''cmd
+'''
 .\VRPenv\Scripts\activate
 '''

 Then run:

-'''cmd
+'''
     pip install -r requirements.txt
 '''

 And finally, run:

-'''cmd
+'''
 python evaluateShared.py --cmd "python VRP.py" --problemDir path of the training problem (expl: './Training Problems')
 '''